Assia Ahhatt: Career

-“If Only Tonight” remix, made by legendary DJ Ralphi Rosario, became an instant hit in major dance clubs from New York to Miami, Los Angeles to Honolulu; and was featured on Billboard's National Dance Club Chart for several consecutive weeks.
+The “If Only Tonight” remix, made by legendary DJ Ralphi Rosario, became an instant hit in major dance clubs from New York to Miami, Los Angeles to Honolulu; and was featured on Billboard's National Dance Club Chart for several consecutive weeks.

-Following the success of “If Only Tonight” Assia turned her attention towards the Latin market.
-Ahhat's next single, ‘Fiesta in San Juan’, ft.
-Puerto Rican rapper, Wisin, is a dynamic dance composition, infused with the sounds of the wonderful violin solo.
-‘Fiesta in San Juan’ was again in Billboard's Latin Tropical Chart, and its remix rapidly approaches Top 10 in Billboard's National Dance Club Chart.
+Following the success of “If Only Tonight” Ahhatt turned her attention towards the Latin market.
+Her next single, "Fiesta in San Juan", ft.
+Puerto Rican rapper, Wisin, is a dynamic dance composition, infused with the sounds of a violin solo.
+"Fiesta in San Juan" was again in Billboard's Latin Tropical Chart, and its remix rapidly approached Top 10 in Billboard's National Dance Club Chart.

-The dynamic video appearance of Assia and WISIN's interplay in Spanish, filmed in Old San Juan, was produced and directed by Hollywood music video director, Jessy Terrero.
+The video appearance of Ahhatt and WISIN's interplay in Spanish, filmed in Old San Juan, was produced and directed by Hollywood music video director, Jessy Terrero.

-Continuing her evolution as a pop performer incorporating two unique and memorable instruments – violin and voice, Assia released her award-winning single Disco, produced by Dmitry Monatik, Chilibisound in 2016.
-In April 2017, Assia debut her single, Perepletaet, to audiences in her home city of Kiev.
+Ahhatt released her award-winning single "Disco", produced by Dmitry Monatik, Chilibisound in 2016.
+In April 2017, Ahhatt debut her single, "Perepletaet", to audiences in her home city of Kyiv.

-Assia's next single ‘You Will Miss Me' which was released in 2017 was produced by Luny Tunes, and was recorded at Hit Factory Criteria in Miami.
+Ahhatt's next single "You Will Miss Me" was released in 2017 and was produced by Luny Tunes.
+It was recorded at Hit Factory Criteria in Miami.